cyclus/cyclus.github.com/source/basics/get_and_build.rst

   * `Github Help`_

-  * To have your changes integrated into the cyclus core project, you must submit a github *Pull Request*.
+  * To have your changes integrated into the cyclus/cyclus project, you must submit a github *Pull Request*.
 Visit `Send pull requests`_ to learn more.

 .. _`Github Help`: http://help.github.com